 Types of Projector

-For the types of projector, the following consideration should be taken.
+For the types of the projector, the following consideration should be taken.

 - Beam Size:

-The flood lighting will cover some area with its illumination.
-Meanwhile we can determine this area from beam angle.
-It also gives the estimation of distance of projector from the surface.
+The floodlighting will cover some areas with its illumination.
+Meanwhile, we can determine this area from a beam angle.
+It also gives the estimation of the distance of the projector from the surface.

 - Light Output: